aurictest/auric-finance/README.md

 **Distribution.** After the original 30,000,000 get minted, the owner will create a Uniswap pool.
 It will deposit 44% of all tokens to the pool, matched with Ether.
-The owner then intends to buy 50% of these tokens back at the market price.
 The remaining 56% will be distributed into reward pool escrows.
 The owner will deploy all the reward pools, their escrows, and placeholder tokens.
-The owner will then transfer AUSC tokens to the escrows (giving the AUSC-ETH a 3x multiplier), load the pools with the placeholder tokens, and notify to the pools to activate the reward distribution.
+The owner will then transfer AUSC tokens to the escrows (giving the AUSCM-ETH a 3x multiplier), load the pools with the placeholder tokens, and notify to the pools to activate the reward distribution.